ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     youxia_deployer_parameters=--max-spot-price 0.001 --batch-size 3 --ansible-playbook /home/ubuntu/architecture-setup/container-host-bag/install.yml  -e /home/ubuntu/params.json
     youxia_reaper_params=--test

-For use in an OpenStack environment, add "--openstack" as a parameter to the deployer and the reaper:
+For use in an OpenStack environment, add "--openstack" as a parameter to the deployer and the reaper.
+Use the "--azure" for that environment:

     [provision]
     max_running_containers=1